genius-systems/gameta/docs/docs/user_guide/commands/applying_commands.md

 ## Applying CLI Commands Directly

 Gameta can be used to execute a CLI command directly with `gameta apply`.
-This is useful when you want to execute a CLI command over various repositories or configure it before execution.
+This is useful when you want to execute CLI commands over various repositories or configure it before execution.

 By default, Gameta applies CLI commands to only the main repository.
 It also